ll3N1GmAll/ATAT/README.txt

 Weak Cipher Findings in weak_ciphers.txt
 Expired Certificate Findings in expired_certs.txt
 SSL Certificate Details in ssl_certs.txt

-Masscan results also output to ~SSLScan_masscan_results.txt.
-This file contains all targets and discovered ports colon delimited one per line as above.
+Masscan results also output to ~SSLScan_masscan_results.txt and the Nmap parsing outputs results to SSLScan_nmap_results.txt.
+These files contain all targets and discovered ports colon delimited one per line as above.
-SSLScan can be run automatically after running masscan to check for SSL issues on all discovered ports on every host in scope effortlessly.
+"Multi-Target SSLScan - With Masscan Results" can be run automatically after running masscan to check for SSL issues on all discovered ports on every host in scope effortlessly.
+If masscan isn't providing you with the data you need or you would rather use Nmap output you may use a save XML or TXT Nmap output file that was run with one of the "Intense" profiles (meaning -T4 -A -v parameters used in scan syntax).
+Simply use the "Extract All IP:Port Combos From Nmap Output For SSLScan Processing" option to process the Nmap output first and then use the "Multi-Target SSLScan - With Nmap Results" option to automatically run SSLScan against all targets and their identified open ports.
-OUTPUT FILES APPEND DATA DUE TO THE NATURE OF THESE LOOPED OPERATIONS; THEREFORE, ALL OUTPUT FILES MUST BE DELETED OR CLEANED OUT PERIODICALLY TO GET RID OF PREVIOUS SCANS' RESULTS
+All options output SSLScan results to: ~SSLScan_Results.txt OUTPUT FILES APPEND DATA DUE TO THE NATURE OF THESE LOOPED OPERATIONS; THEREFORE, ALL OUTPUT FILES MUST BE DELETED OR CLEANED OUT PERIODICALLY TO GET RID OF PREVIOUS SCANS' RESULTS

 OPTION Masscan All TCP Ports: